Dickby History, Family Crest & Coats of Arms

 Early Origins of the Dickby family

-The surname Dickby was first found in Leicestershire where the family can be "traced nearly to the Conquest, and supposed to be of Saxon origin."
+The surname Dickby was first found in Lincolnshire where the family can be "traced nearly to the Conquest, and supposed to be of Saxon origin."
 The name is actually derived from "Digby, in Lincolnshire where Aelmar, the first recorded ancestor of the Digbys, held lands in 1086."

-Important Dates for the Dickby family
+Early History of the Dickby family

 This web page shows only a small excerpt of our Dickby research.
 Another 88 words (6 lines of text) covering the years 1580, 1653, 1578, 1606, 1605, 1603, 1665, 1580, 1653, 1580, 1658, 1612, 1677, 1657, 1686, 1685, 1686, 1618, 1664, 1640, 1642, 1720, 1679, 1691, 1691 and 1720 are included under the topic Early Dickby History in all our PDF Extended History products and printed products wherever possible.